American Stock Exchange Building: Trinity Place

 The Trinity Place facade is about 170 ft long, and is 14 stories and 210 ft tall.
 It is designed primarily in the Art Deco style and is divided into seven bays.
 The facade is made of limestone, and the base is made of granite; this might have served to distinguish it from the neighboring Trinity Court Building to the south.

 The first floor facade is a limestone water table containing three entrances.
 The centrally located members' entrance had four glazed doors and a rounded frame, and previously contained a transom with glazed panels above the doors.
 To either side of the main entrance was a smaller entrance with three doors: the entrance to the north led to the elevator lobby, while the entrance to the south led to the nighttime clearing house and daytime branch (which later became a visitor's gallery).

 In the center bays, there are five long rectangular windows spanning the second through fifth floors, giving the Trinity Place facade a similar character to the Greenwich Street facade.
 The windows are flanked by recessed, decorated metal grills.
 Above the boardroom but below the offices, there is a windowless section of facade, behind which is a ventilation system.
 This section contains the metal letters american stock exchange.
 On the sixth through eleventh floors, each of the five center bays are divided into two sub-bays, which each contain one window per floor.
 The sub-bays are separated by Bedford limestone piers while the main bays are separated by fluted French limestone piers.
-On the 12th floor, each of the five center bays contains a set of three windows.
+On the 12th floor, each of the five center bays contain a set of three windows.
 The 13th and 14th floors are recessed slightly, with five 6-paned windows in the center bays of each floor.
 The tops of the piers are more angular compared to the rounded piers in the lower floor.

 The embellishment is relatively sparse, since the annex had been built shortly after the Wall Street Crash of 1929.
 There are grilles depicting frozen fountains outside the 13th floor, which signified modernity at the time of the building's construction, and there are panels depicting financial activity in each of the windows overlooking the trading floor.